Other Academic Opportunities

-Interested students should consult Dean Runsdorf in the Dean of Studies Office as early as the sophomore year.
+Interested students should consult Dean Youngblood-Giles in the Dean of Studies Office as early as the sophomore year.

 Qualified students, nominated by the Dean of Studies Office, complete the application in the spring of the junior year.
 The final decision on admission to a program rests with the SIPA Review Committee.